-Section 6.1 (FTP_ITC.1) in the ST states that the TOE uses IPsec and/or TLS to protect communications between itself and remote entities.
+Section 6.1 (FTP_ITC.1) in the ST states that the TOE uses IPsec and/or TLS to protect communications between itself and remote entities for the following purposes:

-- The TOE protects transmission of audit records when sending syslog messages to a remote audit server by transmitting the messages: - o From FMC/FMCv as a TLS client, using X.509v3 certificates for assured identification of the syslog server. - o From FTD as a TLS client (FTD TLS client) to an external syslog server - o From FTD as a TLS client (FTD OS TLS client) to an external syslog server - o From FTD to an external syslog server over IPsec - The TOE (FTD only) protects peer-to-peer VPN connections between itself and VPN peers (connections can be initiated by the TOE or by the peer) using IPsec, using X.509v3 certificates for assured identification of the peer. - The TOE (FTD Only) protects VPN connections inbound from VPN clients using IPsec, using X.509v3 certificates for assured identification of the VPN client.
-Note that the remote VPN client is in the operational environment
+- The TOE protects transmission of audit records when sending syslog message to a remote audit server by transmitting the messages: - From FMC/FMCv as a TLS client, using X.509v3 certificates for assured identification of the syslog server and with mutual authentication supported. - From FXOS over IPsec, using X.509v3 certificates for assured identification of the syslog server.

+- From FTD as a TLS client (FTD TLS Client), that is configured by the FMC and is the main audit system for audits generated by FTD.
+It sends audit events such as IPsec and login messages to the external syslog server and Mutual authentication is not supported. - From FTD as a TLS client (FTD OS TLS Client), that is configured through the FTD's command line and sends audit events to an external syslog server such as SSH login, console login, etc. and Mutual authentication is not supported. - From FTD to an external syslog server over IPsec. - The TOE protects communication with a NTP server: - From FXOS to a NTP server over IPsec, using RSA for peer authentication that X509v3 certificates. - The TOE (FTD only) protects peer-to-peer VPN connections between itself and VPN peers (connections can be initiated by the TOE or by the peer) using IPsec, using X.509v3 certificates for assured identification of the peer. - The TOE (FTD Only) protects VPN connections inbound from VPN clients using IPsec, using X.509v3 certificates for assured identification of the VPN client.
+Note that the remote VPN client is in the operational environment. - Connections to authentication servers (AAA servers) can be protected via IPsec tunnels.
+Connections with AAA servers can be configured for authentication of TOE administrators. - RADIUS over IPsec (FXOS) - TACACS+ over IPsec (FXOS)